A girls' trip to Kanazawa for arts, crafts and gastronomy

 Lovely Kutaniyaki porcelain that makes your daily life more enjoyable.

 Yaoyorozu Honpo, located across the Asanogawa Bridge from Higashi Chaya-gai, is an old townhouse that has been restored.
 In one corner of the building is a store with a lineup of cute tableware.
-The shop is run by a Kutani ware transfer brand that was born out of a desire to make Kutani ware, Kanazawa's representative high-end tableware, more accessible and enjoyable.
-Transfer is a technique that has been used in Kutani since ancient times, in which a transfer sticker printed with Japanese paints is applied to a vessel and baked on.
-The traditional Kutani Gosai colors are colorfully reflected in a variety of lovely and festive patterns.
+The shop is run by a Kutaniyaki transfer brand that was born out of a desire to make Kutaniyaki, Kanazawa's representative luxury tableware, more accessible and enjoyable.
+Transfer is a Kutani Yaki technique that was introduced about 50 years ago, in which a transfer sticker printed with Japanese paints is applied to a vessel and baked on.
+The traditional Kutani Gosai colors are colorful and full of lovely and festive patterns.

 Workshops where you can create your own original works of art are held every day.

 Workshops where you can make your own "Kutani-yaki" are also held daily.
-Visitors can choose as many stickers as they like, including pop cat motifs and other cute designs and characters unique to "Kutani Seal," and paste them on small white plates and cups.
-Depending on the combination of stickers, you can create unique designs, such as a cat holding a fish.
-Even those who are not good at drawing can easily enjoy the process, and you can make as many as you like in 90 minutes or less.
-Baking takes about one month.
+You can choose as many stickers as you like, including pop cat motifs and other cute designs and characters unique to "Kutani Seal," and paste them on small white plates and cups.
+Even those who are not good at drawing can easily enjoy the process, and unique and original designs, such as a cat holding a fish, can be completed depending on the combination of the stickers.
+The process takes 90 minutes, and baking takes about one month.
 When the finished product arrives, it will bring back happy memories of Kanazawa.

 A variety of Kanazawa crafts for everyday life